-Where Council agrees that works are to be provided by a development proponent in lieu of cash contributions:
+Where Council agrees that works are to be provided by a development Date in 0/1i2/2018 h contributions:

-- The credit for the works provided and the land acquired for road widening shall equal the value identified in the Infrastructure Schedule, taking into account the impact of annual adjustments. - The value of works provided in accordance with the principles outlined above, will be offset against the development contributions liable to be paid by the development proponent; and - The development proponent will not be required to make cash payments for contributions until the agreed value of any credits for the provision of agreed works-in-kind are exhausted/balanced.
+- The credit for the works provided and the land acquired to Panisher Sign Paper and the value identified in GOUNG St. De GOST Redule, taking into account the impact of annual adjustments. - The value of works provided in accordance with the principles outlined above, will be offset against the development contributions liable to be paid by the development proponent; and - The development proponent will not be required to make cash payments for contributions until the agreed value of any credits for the provision of agreed works-in-kind are exhausted/balanced.